-Tanaka et al. approach requires three choice series to elicit three parameters, one for the subjective probability weighting (alpha parameter) based on the formula $w(p) = 1/\exp(\ln(1/p))^{\alpha}$, one for loss aversion (lambda parameter) and one for the curvature of the value function (sigma parameter) based on the following function: $v(x) = x^{\sigma}$ for gains and $v(x) = -\lambda(-x)^{\sigma}$ for losses.
-We use only the first two of these in combination with the CRRA parameter in this study30.
+A structural model with constant relative risk aversion was used to predict the relative risk aversion parameter (CRRA) for each respondent, based on the four hypothetical and four monetary series.
+The Tanaka et al. approach requires three choice series to elicit three parameters, one for the probability subjective weighting (alpha parameter) based on the $w(p) = 1/\exp(\ln(1/p))^{\alpha}$ , one for loss aversion (lambda parameter) and one for the curvature of the value function (sigma parameter) based on the following function: $v(x) = x^{\sigma}$ for gains and $v(x) = -\lambda (-x)^{\sigma}$ for losses.
+We use only the first two of these in combination with the CRRA parameter in this study.
 The distributions of the three preference parameters are presented in Figure 1 a), b) and c).
 Most respondents have a CRRA parameter between one and two.
-A substantial share have an alpha parameter below one, indicating that they overweight low probabilities and underweight high probabilities.
+A substantial share have an alpha parameter below one, indicating that they overweight low probability extreme events.
 The loss aversion parameter indicates high levels of loss aversion compared with findings of other studies (Tanaka et al. 2010 in Vietnam; Liu (2013) in China).
 Summary statistics for the key variables are presented in Table 2.

-^{6.3} DWR for the less risky option.
+&lt;sup>29 Separate estimation of the hypothetical and monetary series resulted in substantially higher CRRA in the high stakes hypothetical series than in the lower-stake monetary series.
+The payments in the monetary series were substantial and equivalent to the average input expenditure of a household in a year.
+The potential payout in the monetary series varied from 0.3 to 12.6 daily wage rates (DWR) in the case of bad and good outcomes for the riskier option and from 3.2 to 6.3 DWR for the less risky option.
 This compares to the hypothetical series, where the riskier option had hypothetical payouts of 13.3 to 732 DWR, and the less risky option had a hypothetical payout of 183 to 366 DWR (Holden 2014).
 All respondents received a payout in the monetary experiments but did not know from which series.
 This was determined randomly, after all series had been played.
 The CRRA parameter used in the following analysis was derived by combining the hypothetical and monetary series.

-30 We consider the CRRA parameter to be more accurate, as it is derived from eight series.
+&lt;sup>30 We consider the CRRA parameter to be more accurate, as it is derived from eight series.
 The alpha and sigma parameters are elicited jointly, which can potentially lead to correlated measurement errors that are likely to be less problematic under our approach.